 Update Plugins and Themes

-When a page is generated dynamically, the Apache web server is handling the PHP code to do this.
-Apache has a configuration file labeled .htaccess which defines the web server configuration for your site.
-This file has to be loaded with every uncached request to your site.
-Streamlining this file can also impact your site’s TTFB.
+When a page is dynamically generated, the Apache web server is handling the PHP code to do this.
+Apache has a configuration file labeled .htaccess that defines the web server configuration for your specific site.
+This file has to be loaded with every uncached request to your site, so optimizing this file will lower your site’s TTFB.
 Whenever possible, keep your .htaccess file as short and clean as you can.

 Limit Other Directives